Iorveth/min_surfaces_modelling/README.md

-### Educational project, created for modelling minimal surfaces, based on isotropic curves and quasiconformal change of parameter.
+### Educational project, created for modelling minimal surfaces, based on isotropic curves and conformal/quasiconformal change of parameter.